ppy/osu-wiki/news/2026/2026-01-23-project-loved-january-2026.md

 The \[0 - Delete This \[0\]\] difficulty is *not* being nominated for Loved.\
 *description written by ::Carpihat::{ user=10085090 }*

 It's been half a year since we nominated any anti-meta keymode sets.
 This time, we're bringing these nice 6K packs into the voting here!
 The difficulty of this set ranges from \[15\] to \[21\].
 If you have gained certain skills in 6K, you could have a chance of playing it.
 The hardest difficulty would not require you to be a world top player.
 Accordingly, it is a mid-skilled range set.
-This pack is a collab map created by 2 decent and experienced 6K mappers, ::HMillion::{ user=12891443 } and ::\1Crz\1sunnyxxy::{ user=10333739 }.
+This pack is a collab map created by 2 decent and experienced 6K mappers, ::HMillion::{ user=12891443 } and ::[Crz]sunnyxxy::{ user=10333739 }.
 These 2 mappers have mapped rice, hybrid, and LN.
 All of which are contained in this pack.

 Vote for this map if you're a 6K fan!
 We're also glad that this would be another anti-meta keymode party!